-What is an SKU and How Should You Use it?
+What Is an SKU and How Should You Use It?

-What is an SKU and How Should You Use it?
+What Is an SKU and How Should You Use It?

 A stock keeping unit (SKU) is a unique number assigned by a retailer to items in their inventory.
 Read more on SKUs and how you can get inventory management for free.

-What is an SKU and How Should You Use it?
+What Is an SKU and How Should You Use It?

 sku vs. UPC code

-SKUs vs. UPC codes
+SKUs versus UPC codes

-Then again, there are a lot of retailers that use UPCs as SKUs.
-But smaller shops (especially those that make their own products) may find it beneficial to create their own SKU system.
+A product has the same UPC no matter where it’s sold, but different stores assign it different SKUs – that’s because SKUs are typically unique to a single retailer.
+However, there are a lot of retailers that use UPCs as SKUs.
+Smaller shops (especially those that make their own products) may find it beneficial to create their own SKU system.

 SKU management

 If you’re going to use SKUs, their management is incredibly important.
-SKU management allows you to analyse the cost of carrying each product so you can be sure that every piece of inventory meets the financial objectives of the business.
+SKU management allows you to analyse the cost of carrying each product, so you can be sure that every piece of inventory meets the financial objectives of the business.

 Manual SKU management